1964 United States men's Olympic basketball team

 The 1964 United States men's Olympic basketball team represented the United States at the 1964 Summer Olympics in Tokyo, Japan.
-Entering into the Olympics for the sixth time, the United States men's team had won its last 37 games in a row.
+Entering the Olympics for the sixth time, the United States men's team had won its last 37 games in a row.
 In the gold medal game, the USA faced the USSR; they were two undefeated teams that were both favorites to win the gold medal.
-USA won the gold medal for the sixth Olympics in a row, by beating the USSR, 73–59.
+Team USA won the gold medal for the sixth Olympics in a row, by beating the USSR, 73–59.

 Roster

 The 1964 United States Olympic basketball team featured college and AAU players.
 Jerry Shipp led the team with an average of 12.4 points per game.